breadboard-ai/breadboard/packages/website/src/docs/visual-editor/components.md

 #### Removing a Component

-To remove a component either click on it and press the delete key (or Backspace) on your keyboard, or click on the three dots to the right of the component and choose **Delete component** in the overflow menu.
+To remove a component either click on it and press the delete key (or Backspace) on the keyboard, or click on the three dots to the right of the component and choose **Delete component** in the overflow menu.

 ![The overflow menu of a component](/breadboard/static/images/using-the-visual-editor/component-overflow.png)